 My orthodontist said we could try another round of refinements or simply place three metal braces on my teeth to move that one stubborn tooth more quickly.

-Invisalign works for many patients, but in the case of this one tooth metal braces were needed and preferred.
+Invisalign works for many patients, but in this case, braces were needed and preferred.

 Have you used Invisalign?
 If so, how was your experience?
-Was the time and money worth it to you?
 Did Invisalign work for you?
+If you had to do it all over again, would you?